benoitpetit/duckduckGO-chat-cli/readme.md

-# DuckDuckGO CLI
+# DuckDuckGO-chat-CLI

-DuckDuckGO-chat-CLI v1.0.0 is a command-line interface for interacting with DuckDuckGo's AI chat service directly from their terminal.
+DuckDuckGO-chat-CLI is a command-line interface for interacting with DuckDuckGo's AI chat service directly from their terminal.

 ## Features